getauthattr, getauthnam, free_authattr, setauthattr, endauthattr, chkauthattr, chkauthattr_ucred - get authorization entry

 Because the list of legal keys is likely to expand, code must be written to ignore unknown key-value pairs without error.

-configuration file lookup information for the name server switch
+configuration file lookup information for the name service switch

 extended user attributes